• Whole China Aluminum sheet from Certificated Chinese Aluminum manufacturer System 1

 Friedrich Wohler was the first to isolate the metal in 1827.
 But the metal has been long used since the ancient Roman times.
 Though it had not been isolated till the 19th century, the compounds of aluminium had been used by Romans as dyeing mordants and astringents for dressing wounds.

-Q:What is the weight of aluminum sheets?
+Q:What are the standard sizes of aluminum sheets?

-Q:Are aluminum sheets suitable for cladding?
+Q:Are aluminum sheets suitable for automotive applications?

-Q:Are aluminum sheets suitable for heat sinks?
+Q:Are the aluminum sheets suitable for manufacturing architectural ceiling panels?

 1. Manufacturer Overview